President Eisgruber begins Asia trip in Tokyo, then to Seoul and Beijing

 On Tuesday, Oct.
 29, Eisgruber met with President Junichi Hamada and other officials from the University of Tokyo.
 Earlier this year, Princeton announced that it had established a strategic partnership with the University of Tokyo under which the schools will cooperate to give students and researchers opportunities to collaborate.

-Also on Eisgruber's schedule in Japan were visits to the University of Tokyo Research Center for Advanced Science and Technology and the National Astronomical Observatory of Japan.
+Also on Eisgruber's schedule in Japan was a visit to the Advanced Technology Center at the National Astronomical Observatory of Japan.
 An alumni reception and dinner were organized for Tuesday evening, with Eisgruber participating in a question-and-answer session similar to those he has held and plans to hold with alumni in many other cities as part of his inaugural year "listening tour."
 Eisgruber took office as Princeton's 20th president on July 1.

 On Wednesday, Eisgruber headed to Seoul for an alumni dinner and question-and-answer session.
 On Thursday in Beijing, Eisgruber met with top officials at Tsinghua University, where Princeton is opening an administrative center to support students, faculty and staff studying and researching in China.